Rieser–Shoemaker Farm

-The Rieser–Shoemaker Farm is an historic, American farm complex and national historic district that is located in Bern Township, Berks County, Pennsylvania.
+The Rieser–Shoemaker Farm is an historic farm complex and national historic district that is located in Bern Township, Berks County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1992.

 History and architectural features

 This district has seven contributing buildings and two contributing structures.
 They are a two-and-one-half-story, brick, vernacular, Federal-style farmhouse (c.
 1820), a stone, Pennsylvania bank barn (c.
 1820), a group of stone, brick, and frame outbuildings (c.
 1820-1930), and a stone walled spring.
 The original land grant for this property was made to Henry Reiser in 1725.
 The farm is located approximately one quarter of a mile from the Rieser Mill.

-It was listed on the National Register of Historic Places in 1992.